Table of Contents

 About 33% of the population, or just over 1 million people, are still nomadic herders in Mongolia today.
 But due to the harsh winter weather, many Mongolian herders are forced to move to Ulaanbaatar to find work since when their herds die, they have lost their entire income.

 The country of Mongolia is not the same as China.
 Mongolia borders China, but the Mongolians are not Chinese, so they do not speak or understand Chinese.
 The Mongolians in Mongolia speak the language of Mongolian.

-In China, there is a part of China that borders Mongolia that is called Inner Mongolia.
+In China there is a part of China that borders Mongolia that is called Inner Mongolia.
 This area is officially the Inner Mongolia Autonomous Region or Nei Mongol Autonomous Region of the People’s Republic of China.
 Mongols or Chinese Mongolians are considered Chinese Nationals, and so they should speak Mandarin Chinese.
-But the Chinese Mongolians should not be confused with Mongolians, as Mongolia is a completely different sovereign country.
+But the Chinese Mongolians should not be confused with Mongolians, as Mongolia is an entirely different sovereign country.

 At A Bus On A Dusty Road, we talk about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.

 Subscribe to our A Bus On A Dusty Road YouTube Channel with great videos and information by clicking here.

 Mongolia Vs. Inner Mongolia: What Is The Difference?

 Mongolia is an independent country that gained full independence when the Soviet Union dissolved in 1990.
 Inner Mongolia, also known as the Autonomous Region of Mongolia, is part of China.
 The people who live in Inner Mongolia are considered Chinese citizens.
 In contrast, the people who live in Mongolia are considered Mongolian citizens.
 Even if they may speak the same language and have a similar culture, they are two different countries.